EPIImperial/EPIImperial.github.io/index.md

 ## Computer set-up <a name="cpu_setup"></a>

-We will have a dedicated session in the induction week where we will guide you through installing all the required software and packages.
-However, if you want to do this in advance of starting the course, here 's what you need to do.

 You will be extensively using R throughout the year, a widely used programming language for statistical analyses and machine learning (see [https://www.r-project.org/about.html](https://www.r-project.org/about.html)).
-In this session, we are going to install R, R Studio, and the main R packages that you will be using throughout the year on your laptops.
+R can be aided by the use of Rstudio (highly recommended), which is a graphical user interface for R. To use both of these in the course, you will need to install R, Rstudio and some R packages on your personal laptop. **Please follow the instructions below to complete the installation prior to course commencement**.
+We will have a dedicated session during the induction week to help troubleshoot any problems you encounter with the installation.

 ### Installing R